 Check out how responsive and obedient this Black-Mouth Cur is on just day 6 of training and his first day off leash:

 5. She has long life span and healthy life

-The Black Mouth Cur has a life span of up to 16 years, which is much longer than average for a medium to large breed type dog, with a life span of up to 12 or 13 years.
+As mentioned above the Black Mouth Cur has a life span of up to 18 years, which is much longer than average for a medium to large breed type dog, with a life span of up to 12 or 13 years.
 So if you’re thinking of owning this purebred breed type, she is likely to bless you with many years of companionship.

 Also, as she is often used as a working breed, breeders have taken care that, genetically, she is up to the job.
 This means she is generally a very healthy dog.

 Having said that, it is still worth being aware of some of the health concerns that have been identified in the Black Mouth Cur to better care for your dog.

 - Ear infections